revathi-kogentix/Cloud/templates/azure/cloudera/README.md

 ##Notes, Known Issues & Limitations
 - The master node in the cluster have a public IP address.
-- Once deployment finishes.
-Login to CM WebUI, and suppress the FQDN alert on all hosts, to bring cluster to green stage.
-- Optimize java heap size based on your harwardware configuration to resolve few warnings.
 - The deployment script is not yet idempotent and cannot handle updates (although it currently works for initial provisioning only)
 - SSH key is not yet implemented and the template currently takes a password for the admin user